vtphan/fmic/README.md

 Assumptions:

 + q must occur in one of the sequences.
-+ But q might be slightly different (e.g. due to sequencing error or genetic variation).
++ But q might be slightly changed (e.g. due to sequencing error or genetic variation).

 ## Features